 KW Institute for Contemporary Art

-KW Institute for Contemporary Art is an art institution - not only for the trend-conscious scene, but also for the many tourists who flock to Mitte.
+The KW Institute for Contemporary Art is a Berlin institution - not only for the trend-conscious art scene but also for the many tourists who flock to the Mitte district.

 © Uwe Walter, 2010